pierresamaha1998/pierresamaha1998.github.io/about.md

 ## Hackathon Enthusiast and Winner

-I clinched the Special Jury Prize at the month-long innovation hackathon hosted by IBM in partnership with Amazon Web Services (AWS)!
+- I clinched the Special Jury Prize at the month-long innovation hackathon hosted by IBM in partnership with Amazon Web Services (AWS)!
 Our team delved into the fascinating realm of Artificial Intelligence, leveraging AWS's generative AI to tackle a critical challenge: enhancing search engine capabilities.

 ![Screenshot](/assets/img/blog/IBMhackathon.jpg){:.lead width="1500" height="600" loading="lazy"}

-I also won the Open Science Data Challenge 2023 hosted by EY, where I predicted the yield of rice crops using satellite data.
+- I also won the Open Science Data Challenge 2023 hosted by EY, where I predicted the yield of rice crops using satellite data.
 I was one of the 3 finalists in the EY Data Challenge France!

-Additionally, I won first prize in another challenge during a course at Mines Paris.
+- Additionally, I won first prize in another challenge during a course at Mines Paris.
 The challenge involved precise segmentation of pre-detected aneurysms using real-life image data from a hospital.

+[Full link with explanations]: https://x.com/ClaraJuniorDS/status/1838533934226821583